 Review and discussion – Do you really need MAYU?

 The first thing that you need to know is that aeration itself can’t filter the water.
 The company recommends that you use filtered water in the Mayu device.
 Why?
 Well, even with all of their claims about how many contaminants and toxins that the aeration will remove, no one type of filtration removes it all.
 This is why most filters use multiple mediums to filter water.
 However, Mayu doesn’t state that you should use filtered water on the campaign page, only in the comments.
 So, unless you did a deep dive in the comments like I did, or you researched the science behind water filtration and aeration, you’d never know.
-Furthermore, there is a lot of cheaper option like this one on Amazon.
+Furthermore, there is a lot of cheaper option.